 How to Write Well Without Losing Your Mind

-When I was in college, I had to write a senior thesis about marketing that had to be 80 pages long, minimum.
-The most I had written up until then was a 25-page short story about a girl who was obsessed with the color red.
+When I was in college, I had to write a senior thesis about marketing that had to be eighty pages long, minimum.
+The most I had written up until then was a twenty-five-page short story about a girl who was obsessed with the color red.
 I was freaked out.
 Completely frozen.
-I couldn’t even write the words, “In this paper, I will…” I fretted over every word and sentence trying to make my thesis compelling.
+I couldn’t even write the words, “In this paper, I will…” I fretted over every word and sentence, trying to make my thesis compelling.